Jirka-Mayer/BachelorThesis/thesis-text.md

 | $\beta_2$     | 0.999     |
 | $\varepsilon$ | $10^{-8}$ |

-We have not tried to fine tune these parameters or any other hyperparameters.
+We have not tried to fine-tune these parameters or any other hyperparameters.
 Our goal was to try training on engraved handwritten images and see whether this approach is even feasible.
 Tuning hyperparameters is one of the places where our approach can be improved in the future.

 The training will run for a given number of epochs.
-In each epoch an average symbol error rate on validation dataset is recorded.
+In each epoch, an average symbol error rate on the validation dataset is recorded.
 The final trained model is the model, that had the lowest validation symbol error rate, during the whole training.
 If the number of epochs trained is sufficiently high, this method should return the model at the point, where the generalization error began to rise.
-Also note that the symbol error rate here is the edit distance function from Tensorflow.
-It is a diffenrent implementation of SER, than the one used for evaluation.
+Also, note that the symbol error rate here is the edit distance function from Tensorflow.
+It is a different implementation of SER than the one used for evaluation.

-During evaluation, the beam search decoding algorithm is used with the beam width of 100 (https://arxiv.org/pdf/1601.06581.pdf).
+During the evaluation, the beam search decoding algorithm is used with a beamwidth of 100 (https://arxiv.org/pdf/1601.06581.pdf).
 There are two additional steps performed after that.
 Firstly the produced token sequence is repaired.
 This means the rules regarding beamed notes are checked and corrected and attachment tokens are sorted properly.
 This repairing process is relatively simple and completely rule-based.
 For the details see the `repair_annotation` function inside `app/vocabulary.py`.
 After the repairing process, leading and trailing barlines are stripped from both gold data and the prediction.
 This is because barlines at the beginning and at the end of staff convey no additional meaning.
 It is analogous to trimming whitespace characters around a sentence.
-Barlines with repeat signs are not stripped away, since they are important.
+Barlines with repeat signs are not stripped away since they are important.

 ## Experiments

 In the section on [training data](#td) we hypothesized some differences between training on PrIMuS incipits and synthetic data.
 The main idea is that training on PrIMuS incipits should allow the model to learn the language model.
 More generally training on real-wold music samples should help the model, since it will be evaluated on real-world music in the CVC-MUSCIMA dataset.
-Training on synthetic data should allow the model to learn complicated combinations of symbols, that are not as common in the real-world music.
+Training on synthetic data should allow the model to learn complicated combinations of symbols, that are not as common in real-world music.

 To test this hypothesis we propose a set of four experiments: